jekyllgrim/ZScript_Basics/17_HUD_and_statusbar.md

 DrawImage("MEDIA", (0,292));
 ```

 ...this will break immediately when the player decides to use non-default UI scale, since the 292 position will be moved around relative to the scaling options.
-That's why using DI_SCREEN* and DI_ITEM* flags, as described in the previous section, is so important.
+That's why using `DI_SCREEN*` and `DI_ITEM*` flags, as described in the previous section, is so important.

 It is also possible to disable the option to scale the HUD completely by setting the `forceScaled` argument of the `BeginHUD()` and/or `BeginStatusBar()` to `true`, however, this basically robs the user of a feature they may find useful without a good reason, so I do not recommend doing that.

 #### HUD aspect ratio

-As you probably know, [all of Doom graphics is vertically stretched by the factor of 1.2](https://zdoom.org/wiki/Aspect_ratio_correction).
-HUDs are not an exception: HUD graphics are also vertically stretched by default.
+As you might know, [all of Doom graphics is vertically stretched by the factor of 1.2](https://zdoom.org/wiki/Aspect_ratio_correction).
+HUDs are not an exception: they are also vertically stretched by default.
 At the moment of writing this, the only way to disable that behavior for HUDs is to set the `forceScaled` argument of the `BeginHUD()` and/or `BeginStatusBar()` to `true`, however that also disables the ability for the user to change the size of the HUD, which is usually undesirable.

 HUD aspect ratio is controlled by the `hud_aspectscale` console command: when set to true (default), the HUD graphics will be stretched.

-Most of the time you don't need to worry about, unles your HUD features circular elements, because those will be stretched or squished when the user switched to the other aspect ratio than the one the images were authored for.
+Most of the time you don't need to worry about this, unles your HUD features circular elements, because those will be stretched or squished when the user switched to the other aspect ratio than the one the images were authored for.

 ### Drawing in the HUD